charlesvoltaire-public/charlesvoltaire-public.github.io/index.md

 ---

 <center>
-  "Those who can make you believe absurdities can make you commit atrocities"
+  "Those who can make you believe absurdities can make you commit atrocities" <br>
   - Voltaire
 </center>